riggerthegeek/steeplejack/getting-started/unit-testing.md

 There will be times when you want to stub a module - perhaps when you're testing a [Collection]({{ '/getting-started/models-and-collections' | prepend: site.baseurl }}), you'd want to ensure it calls certain methods on the Model.
-We can easily achieve this by passing an object with th.
+We can easily achieve this by passing an object with the relevant name in.

     var $collection,
         $model;